open-telemetry/opentelemetry-collector-contrib/exporter/datadogexporter/README.md

 This error indicates the payload size sent by the Datadog exporter exceeds the size limit (see previous examples https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/16834, https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/17566).

-This is usually caused by the pipepline batching too many telemetry data before sending to the Datadog exporter.
+This is usually caused by the pipeline batching too many telemetry data before sending to the Datadog exporter.
 To fix that, try lowering `send_batch_size` and `send_batch_max_size` in your batchprocessor config.
 You might want to have a separate batch processor dedicated for datadog exporter if other exporters expect a larger batch size, e.g.
 ```
 processors:
   batch:  # To be used by other exporters
     timeout: 1s
     # Default value for send_batch_size is 8192
-  batch/2:
+  batch/datadog:
     send_batch_max_size: 100
     send_batch_size: 10
     timeout: 10s